ginnox1/iCADdocs_online/TerraForm/TerraForm.md

     This object in AutoCAD represents the centerline for the earth formation.
 This is conveniently drawn overlaying a contour/feature map.
 The axis object must be:

-    - Drawn from left to right, facing upstream/upslope direction
+    - Drawn from left to right, facing downstream direction

     - Referenced